The-Honeypot-Archive-Project/delilah/README.md

 The `Delilah.ini` file contains the configuration for the Delilah honeypot.
 This file is required for the honeypot to run.
 The configuration file has four sections:

-- [notifications]: email addresses that will receive the honeypot notifications.
-Required.
+- `[notifications]`: email addresses that will receive the honeypot notifications.
 For each user that will receive an email notification of a Delilah event there must be an "email:" entry.
+If left unfilled, Delilah will throw an exception but will still work.
-- [emailacct]: information of the email account that will send the notifications.
-Required.
+- `[emailacct]`: information of the email account that will send the notifications.
+If left unfilled, Delilah will throw an exception but will still work.
-- [honeypot]: configuration of the honeypot.
+- `[honeypot]`: configuration of the honeypot.
 Default values can be used for testing.
-- [data]: configuration of the honeypot data storage.
+- `[data]`: configuration of the honeypot data storage.
 Default values can be used for testing.

 ### Run Delilah